HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf224.md

 - Artificial Intelligence Translation and Workflow capabilities in WCM
 - Presentation Designer to visually create and modify WCM presentation templates
-- Sync of WCM html components with dxclient
+- Sync of WCM HTML components with DXClient
 - Notice of deprecation of Textbox.io Rich Text Editor

 **Digital Experience 8.5 and 9.0 Versions**